BZWayne/robot_smach/README.md

 ## Introduction

-This repository contains ROS-based software that simulates a behavioural architecture.
+This repository contains ROS-based software that simulates a behavioural architecture of mobile robot travelling through the rooms.
-The objective is twofold: show examples of ROS software, and provide some guidelines for bootstrapping software architectures for robotics.

 In particular, this repository showcases the usage of *roslaunch* and *parameters*, as well as the implementation of ROS *nodes*, *servers* and *actions*, with related